Silvia Peppoloni

-Silvia Peppoloni is an Italian geologist, researcher in the field of natural hazards and risks, science writer, international frontline scholar on geoethics.
+Silvia Peppoloni is an Italian geologist, researcher in the field of natural hazards and risks, science writer, and international scholar in geoethics and social geosciences.

 Early life and education

 Silvia Peppoloni was born and lives in Rome, Italy.
 Since she was a child, she was fascinated by geological phenomena.
 For hours she used to listen astonished to her grandfather's stories about the 1944 eruption of the Vesuvius Volcano, feeling the fear and the wonder, the sense of impotence and precariousness in front of those processes, the perception of the Earth as a "living" planet.
 This is the origin of her love for geosciences.

-She has a background in humanities: she obtained the classical high school diploma at the Italian upper secondary school.
+Peppoloni has a background in humanities: she obtained her high school diploma at the Italian upper secondary school.
 Keen on music, she studied piano from the age of 8 years and lyrical singing from 20.
 Singer in polyphonic and symphonic choirs, in 1994 she won the public competition and became a soprano of the youth Choir "Luca Marenzio" of the National Academy of S. Cecilia, directed by Norbert Balatsch.
 From 1995 to 1999 she was the solo singer of the Mediterranean popular music groups "La Paranza" and "I Tamburi del Vesuvio" di Nando Citarella, and in 2005 of the medieval music group "Symphonia Medioevale".

-In 1996 she earned a master's degree on Geosciences from Sapienza University of Rome, in 1997 she obtained the professional qualification and enrolment in the geologists' register, and in 2001 received her PhD in Earth Sciences.
+In 1996, she earned a master's degree on Geosciences from Sapienza University of Rome; in 1997, she obtained the professional qualification and enrolled in the geologists' register, and in 2001 received her PhD in Earth Sciences.
 Her initial skills were in geomorphology and tectonics.
-Subsequently, she devoted herself to the study of engineering geology, in particular to its application in the seismic field, to seismic microzonation studies and the analyses of local seismic amplification effects.
-Currently she works in the field of natural hazards and risks, with a focus on the aspects of geoscience communication and education.
+Subsequently, she devoted herself to the study of engineering geology, in particular, its application in the seismic field, to seismic microzonation studies and the analysis of local seismic amplification effects.
+Currently, she works in the field of natural hazards and risks, with a focus on aspects of geoscience communication and education.

-During her university studies she cooperated with the Center for Television Applications and Distance Education Techniques (CATTID) of the Sapienza University of Rome to create tools and supports for students with disabilities.
+During her university studies she cooperated with the Center for Television Applications and Distance Education Techniques of the Sapienza University of Rome to create tools and supports for students with disabilities.

 Career and impact

-She is a PhD geologist, researcher at the National Institute of Geophysics and Volcanology (Rome, Italy).
-Her scientific activities are focused on natural risks and hazards, geomorphology, engineering geology, and ethical and social aspects of Earth sciences.
-She is involved in the base research on philosophy of geosciences, social geosciences and geoethics, and on practical application of geoethical thinking to geoscience education and communication.
+Silvia Peppoloni is a PhD geologist, researcher at the National Institute of Geophysics and Volcanology (Rome, Italy).
+Her scientific activities are focused on natural risks and hazards, geomorphology, engineering geology, and the ethical and social aspects of Earth sciences.
+She is involved in research on the philosophy of geosciences, social geosciences and geoethics, as well as the practical application of geoethical thinking to geoscience education and communication.